peteroupc/CBOR/docs/PeterO.PrecisionContext.md

 <b>Returns:</b>

- `true`  if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+<c>true</c> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or just the number's Exponent property; otherwise, <c>false</c>..
+The default value is true, meaning that EMax and EMin refer to the adjusted exponent.
+Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer mantissa and an integer exponent, such as Java's BigDecimal. `true`  if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### ClampNormalExponents